2018ik/2018ik.github.io/_wiki/resurrection.markdown

 ## Experience

 In experience, believers first receive the power of Christ's resurrection through their salvation, and then by this power, they can live a crucified life by taking the death of Christ as the mold of their living.
 Thus, the order in this kind of experience is resurrection then death.

-However, believers must also first recognize that they are

-### Person

-Resurrection is actually a person.
-In John 11, the Lord told others that He *is* the resurrection and the life.
-Any time we face the attack of death in any form, we can contact the Lord as the Spirit in our spirit who is the resurrection and the life.

 ### Process